Daunians: Presence in ancient Italy

-The Daunii were similar to but also different from the Peucetii and Messapii, who settled in central and southern Puglia.
+The Daunii were similar to, but also different from, the Peucetii and Messapii, who settled in central and southern Puglia.
 Having been also less influenced by the Campanian civilization, it had thus a more peculiar culture, featuring in particular the Daunian steles, a series of funerary monuments sculpted in the 7th-6th centuries BC in the plain south of Siponto, and now mostly housed in the National Archeological Museum of Manfredonia.
-Particularly striking is the Daunian pottery (as yet little studied) which begins with geometric patterns but which eventually includes crude human, bird and plant figures.
+Particularly striking is the Daunian pottery (as yet little studied), which began with geometric patterns but eventually included crude human, bird and plant figures.

 The main Daunian centers were Teanum Apulum (within the modern San Paolo di Civitate), Uria Garganica, the location of which though is not known with certainty, Casone, Lucera, Merinum (Vieste), Monte Saraceno (near Mattinata), Siponto, Coppa Nevigata, Cupola, Salapia (near Cerignola and Manfredonia), Arpi (near Foggia), Aecae (near Troia), Vibinum (Bovino), Castelluccio dei Sauri, Herdonia (Ordona), Ausculum (Ascoli Satriano), Ripalta (near Cerignola), Canosa di Puglia, Lavello and Venosa.
 Since its settlement, Messapic was in contact with the Italic languages of the region.
 In the centuries before Roman annexation, the frontier between Messapic and Oscan ran through Frentania-Irpinia-Lucania-Apulia, the transboundary region between Daunians and Oscan-speaking Italic groups.
-An "Oscanization" and "Samnitization" process gradually took place which is attested in contemporary sources via the attestation of dual identities for settlements.
-In these regions an Oscan/Lucanian population and a large Daunian element intermixed in different ways.
-Larinum, a settlement which has produced a large body of Oscan onomastics is described as a "Daunian city" and Horace who was from Venusia in the transboundary area between the Daunians and the Lucanians described himself as "Lucanian or Apulian".
+An "Oscanization" and "Samnitization" process gradually took place; this is attested in contemporary sources via the attestation of dual identities for settlements.
+In these regions, an Oscan/Lucanian population and a large Daunian element intermixed in different ways.
+Larinum, a settlement that has produced a large body of Oscan onomastics, is described as a "Daunian city" and Horace, who was from Venusia in the transboundary area between the Daunians and the Lucanians, described himself as "Lucanian or Apulian".
 The creation of Roman colonies in southern Italy after the early 4th century BCE had a great impact in the Latinization of the area.

 There are numerous testimonies among ancient authors (Pseudo-Scylax, Virgil, Festus, Servius) of a presence of the Daunians beyond the Apennines in Campania and Latium where some towns claimed Diomedian origins.
-The most notable instance is Ardea, the centre of the Rutulians who were considered Daunians: Vergil writes that Turnus' father was Daunus.
+The most notable instance is Ardea, the centre of the Rutulians, who were considered Daunians: Vergil writes that Turnus' father was Daunus.
 Festus writes that a King Lucerus of Ardea fought along with Romulus against Titus Tatius and this is the origin of the name of the Roman Luceres.